Gyutto: Critical reception

 Chinami Hachisuka of Music Natalie commented that the song has many memorable lyrics, adding that the "song touched the hearts of many people."
 She also noted that Mosawo's singing voice is "warm", and concluded that the "composition is simple yet well thought out."

-Aki Ito of RealSound, praised the melody of the song, adding that it is "easier to remember"; he added that the rhythm was simple.
+Aki Ito of Real Sound, praised the melody of the song, adding that it is "easier to remember"; he added that the rhythm was simple.
 He also praised the usage of pronouns of the song.
 He concluded the "catchy elements" are "arranged in a great balance".

 Ayaka Sakai of Billboard Japan noted that the song is "perfect fit" during the COVID-19 Pandemic and praised Mosawo's use of female perspective.

 Commercial performance

 The song became popular among Generation Z in Japan during the COVID-19 pandemic mostly couples who could not meet due to the lockdown and use the song to cope because of its lyrics.
 The song was used as background music in various couple and pet videos across TikTok.
 It was used in over 30,000 videos, and accumulated 300 million views on TikTok.
 In July 2021, the song exceeded 100 million streams on Billboard Japan.
 It debuted second in Spotify Top 50 in Japan.
 It debuted first in Line Music's weekly ranking.

 The song debuted at 31th place in Billboard Japans Streaming Song chart and stayed at Top 100 for 42 consecutive weeks.
 It charted in Oricon's Combined Single chart 30 times and peaked at 32nd place, while it charted in Oricon's Top Streaming chart 96 times and peaked at 16th place.